Probably the most frequent question I get from my clients is how to prepare and label products for Amazon FBA.

-If you are a private label seller then the only reason to manually label products is because you have printed UPC barcodes on packaging and you want to cover it with FNSKU label.
+If you are a private label seller then the only reason to manually label products is that you have printed UPC barcodes on packaging and you want to cover it with FNSKU label.
 Some sellers use Amazon FBA and other offline distribution channels to sell their products.
-Usually in offline channels it is required that products have a scannable UPC barcode.
+Usually, in offline channels, it is required that products have a scannable UPC barcode.
 In that case, 1 batch of inventory would go to offline distribution channels with UPC barcode visible, and other would go to Amazon FBA with FNSKU barcode visible (in that case you would cover UPC barcode with FNSKU label).

 This way you will save on labeling cost and time.

 My recommendation is to always print labels directly on product packaging.

 Besides labeling, products that are sent to Amazon FBA centers need to be prepared according to Amazon’s rules.
 Please take a look at this page to learn more about how to properly prepare each product unit for FBA.

 By default, your seller account is set to use the manufacturer barcode (UPC) to track your eligible inventory throughout the Amazon fulfillment process.

 Items in your inventory that are identified and tracked using manufacturer barcodes are commingled with items of the same products from other sellers who also use manufacturer barcodes for those items.

 If you choose to use manufacturer barcodes, when customers purchase a product from you, Amazon can send the item that is closest to them, even if you didn’t send it to the fulfillment center.
 When that happens, you get the credit for the sale, and Amazon transfers an item from your inventory to the seller whose inventory was used to fulfill the order.
 In addition, if you use the manufacturer barcode, you don’t have to apply an Amazon barcode to each item yourself.